MFreakNL/moodle-block_mycoursesltc/README.md

 - Display completion percentage

 ## Installation
-1. Copy this plugin to the `blocks\mycourses` folder on the server
+1. Copy this plugin to the `blocks\mycoursesltc` folder on the server
 2. Login as administrator
 3. Go to Site Administrator > Notification
 4. Install the plugin